michellanet/Ems/README.md

   Employee Username: mike password:root

-  NB: An admin can create a new employee profile, but the new employee can only recognised by the system when a shift has also been assigned to the new employee.
+  NB: An admin can create a new employee profile, but the new employee can only be recognised by the system when a shift has also been assigned to the new employee.

 # Project Description
 An employee scheduling system to management employees’ schedule and create interaction between managers/supervisors and employees for making leave and day-off requests and reviewing these requests.
 Also, this system provides report for employee to stay cautious of their performance level.